 Finding a Gestational Carrier

-It is illegal in Washington State to compensate a gestational carrier.
-Compassionate carrier cycles are permitted.
+Currently it is illegal in Washington State to compensate a gestational carrier.
+In Jan.
+2019, it will be legal to compensate a carrier in Washington State.
+Compassionate carrier cycles are and will still be permitted.
 A compassionate carrier does not receive any financial compensation for the cycle.
 Most compassionate carriers are a friend or family member of the intended parent(s).

 If you do not have a compassionate carrier, you may work with an agency in a state that does permit compensated cycles.
+We anticipate in 2019 there will agencies in Washington State.
 The agency, gestational carrier and partner (if applicable) will need to travel to SRM for one day of screening appointments and for the embryo transfer.
 You may use any gestational carrier agency.
 If you do not already have a gestational carrier identified, see below for a listing of agencies that may be able to assist you in finding a match: